PPeter326/Roll/README.md

 #  Roll

-A simple Command Line App that roll dices and display the results in console
+A simple Command Line App that roll dice and display the results in console

 ### Installation
 You may download the first release [here](https://github.com/PPeter326/Roll/releases/tag/1.0.0).
 Follow the installation instruction to install the app.
 Once installed, you can find Roll in the Application folder.